capacitor-community/admob/README.md

 | **Reward** | Developing | No Tested |

 ## DONATE THIS PROJECT
 Thanks for considering donate.

 If this plugin help you, please share admob income.
-This help developing this plugin.
-This also help me easily determine how much time I would spend on the projects each month.
+This help developing this plugin.This also help me easily determine how much time I would spend on the projects each month.

 |  | TYPE | AMOUNT | LINK |
 |:--:|:--:|:--:|:--:|